metatensor/metatensor/CONTRIBUTING.rst

 Contributing to the documentation
 ---------------------------------

-The documentation of equistore is written in reStructuredText (rst) and uses the `sphinx`_ documentation generator.
+The documentation of metatensor is written in reStructuredText (rst) and uses the `sphinx`_ documentation generator.
 In order to modify the documentation, first create a local version of the code on your machine as described above.
 Then, you can build the documentation with: